by Lincoln Smith

-Countless musicians look to Eastwood when considering baritone guitar options.
+Countless musicians look to Eastwood when considering baritone electric guitar options.
 Pat Smear of the Foo Fighters, Ian Mackaye from Minor Threat, and Albert Bouchard of the Blue Oyster Cult are all known to frequently use the Eastwood Sidejack Baritone on stage.

 Picture: Albert Bouchard and his Sidejack Baritone DLX

-All of our baritone guitars incorporate modern manufacturing and design techniques to deliver matchless electric instruments, built to last, and ready for the studio and stage.
+All of our guitars incorporate modern manufacturing and design techniques to deliver matchless electric instruments, built to last, and ready for the studio and stage.

 What are you waiting for?
 Time to hop on board with deep tones and clean sounds, and join the baritone revolution!